Pratik-Karki/Market-Basket-Analysis/README.md

 # Market Basket Analysis
-This is my dessertation for degree of masters in data science.
+This is my data analytics project for degree of masters in data science.